Debra Wood, RN

 Lung cancer occurs when cells in the lung divide without control or order.
 Normally, cells divide in a regulated manner.
 If cells keep dividing uncontrollably when new cells are not needed, a mass of tissue forms, called a growth or tumor.
 The term cancer refers to malignant tumors, which can invade nearby tissues and can spread to other parts of the body.
 A benign tumor does not invade or spread.

-Lung cancers that start in the lungs are divided into two types:
+Lung cancers that start in the lungs are divided into 2 types:

 Most cases of